 Eileen has 30 years NHS experience as a nurse and midwife working in acute and community settings.
 She has been a Supervisor of Midwives since 2013.
 More recently she has worked as Quality Improvement Educator with Oxford University Hospitals NHS Trust.

-Fran is the Oxford PSC mental health lead.
+Fran leads the Oxford AHSN/Patient Safety Collaborative mental health programme.
 She has worked in a variety of roles within the NHS including in public health, as GP practice manager and, most recently as Dementia Network Manager for the Oxford Academic Health Science Network (Oxford AHSN).
-In this latter role Fran has managed a number of projects including […]
+In this latter role Fran has managed a number of […]

 Rasanat is a Research Assistant at the University of Oxford.
 She supports the Patient Safety Collaborative with literature reviews and publication writing.
 Rasanat has a background in psychology, neuroscience and neurodegenerative diseases including dementia.
 Currently Rasanat is working towards publishing findings on Acute Kidney Injury (AKI) in older adults.